Linear seesaw mechanism from dark sector: The model

 \section{The model}

 Our proposed model can be seen as a minimal extension of the inert doublet model where the linear seesaw mechanism producing the tiny neutrino masses is implemented at the one-loop level, seeded by the dark sector.
 The SM lepton sector is enlarged by the inclusion of the neutral leptons $N _{i}^{c}$ and $S_{i}$ ($i=1,2,3$), characteristic of low-scale seesaw schemes.
 The dark sector contains three copies of SM singlet two-component Majorana fermions $F_{i}$, plus a SM doublet dark scalar $\eta $, and a dark gauge singlet $\xi$.
 These dark scalars $\eta$ and $\xi$ and the dark fermions $F_{i}$ seed linear-seesaw neutrino mass generation as seen in Fig~\ref{fig:Neutrinoloopdiagram}.
 The $\mathrm{SU(3)_c \otimes SU(2)_L \otimes U(1)_Y}$ gauge symmetry is supplemented by the inclusion of the global $U\left( 1\right)_{\cal L} $ lepton number symmetry, which spontaneously breaks to a preserved $\mathcal{Z}_{2}$ symmetry.
-This remnant symmetry ensures the stability of the dark matter candidate as well as the radiative nature of neutrino mass generation through the linear seesaw mechanism,
+This remnant symmetry, which can be identified as the matter parity $(-1)^{3 \mathcal{B} + \mathcal{L} + 2s}$ with $\mathcal B$, $\mathcal L$ and $s$ being the baryon, lepton and spin quantum numbers respectively, ensures the stability of the dark matter candidate, as well as the radiative nature of neutrino mass generation through the linear seesaw mechanism.

 The scalar sector of our model also requires Higgs bosons to drive spontaneous breaking of the gauge and global symmetries.
 Besides the SM doublet $\Phi$, we include a {complex scalar isotriplet $\Xi$} whose vacuum expectation value (VEV) is restricted by precision electroweak measurements, i.e. the $\rho$ parameter~\cite{ParticleDataGroup:2022pth}.
-The leptons and scalars of the model and their transformation properties under the $\mathrm{SU(3)_c \otimes SU(2)_L \otimes U(1)_Y}$ gauge symmetry and the global lepton number symmetry are given in Table.~\ref{tab:MatterModel}.
+The leptons and scalars of the model and their transformation properties under the $\mathrm{SU(3)_c \otimes SU(2)_L \otimes U(1)_Y}$ gauge symmetry, the global lepton number symmetry, and the remnant $Z_2$ symmetry are given in Table.~\ref{tab:MatterModel}.

 Notice that the leptons have the conventional lepton number assignment characteristic of low-scale seesaw schemes.
 Together with the dark scalars, the new Majorana neutral fermions $F_{i}$ play a key role in seeding non-zero neutrino masses.
 Except for the SM scalar doublet $\Phi$, all scalars carry non-zero lepton number.
 The relevant neutrino Yukawa couplings and mass terms invariant under these symmetries are,